Truro: Development

 Truro has many proposed urban development schemes, most of which are intended to counter the main problems, notably traffic congestion and lack of housing.

 Major proposals include construction of a distributor road to carry traffic away from the busy Threemilestone-Treliske corridor, reconnecting at Penventinnie Lane.
 This will serve the new housing planned for that area.

 Changes proposed for the city centre include traffic restrictions in some of the main shopping streets and the encouragement of conversion of appropriate commercial properties back to residential use.

-Re-development of the former Carrick District Council site at the top of Pydar Street will provide much needed homes, and facilitate the relocation to Truro of a faculty of the University of Falmouth, as well as creating space for a hotel, restaurants, leisure facilities, open spaces and public amenities.
-Langarth Garden Village, a major development aiming to provide homes for 8000-10000 residents, has begun construction.
+Redevelopment of the former Carrick District Council site at the top of Pydar Street will provide much needed homes, and facilitate the relocation to Truro of a faculty of the University of Falmouth, as well as creating space for a hotel, restaurants, leisure facilities, open spaces and public amenities.
+Langarth Garden Village, a major development aiming to provide homes for 8-10,000 residents, has begun construction.
 This includes a new access road for the development, which is being delivered alongside the A30 improvements scheme.

-Along with redevelopment of the waterfront, a tidal barrier is planned to dam water into the Truro River, which is currently blighted by mud banks that appear at low tide.
+Along with redevelopment of the waterfront, a tidal barrier is planned to dam water into the Truro river, which is currently blighted by mud banks that appear at low tide.

 More controversial plans include the construction of an urban extension at Langarth, to the west of the city, including a new stadium for Truro City F.C. and the Cornish Pirates, and perhaps eventually the relocation of the city's golf course to make way for more housing.
 A smaller project is the addition of two large sculptures in the Piazza.